JWNicholson/nasa-apod/Notes.md

 This project will use react and axios to get the NASA's daily pic and info (JSON), and display it in a web page
 +++++++
+Make API request, and distrubute returned properties to be displayed.

 Components
     Project Header